Korean Air: Merger with Asiana Airlines

 In November 2020, during the COVID-19 pandemic, the South Korean Government officially announced that Korean Air will acquire Asiana Airlines.
 The Ministry of Land, Infrastructure and Transport of the Republic of Korea will integrate subsidiaries Air Busan, Air Seoul, and Jin Air to form a combined low-cost carrier which will focus on regional airports in Korea.

 In March 2021, KAL announced that the merger with Asiana Airlines would be delayed as foreign authorities had not approved the deal.
 As of 2023, the deal has not been completed as essential countries have approached the deal with skepticism.

-On 12 December 2024, Reuters reported that Korean Air had announced the completion of the purchase of debt-laden Asiana Airlines in a deal worth 1.5 trillion won (USD 1.6 billion).
+On 12 December 2024, Reuters reported that Korean Air had completed the purchase of debt-laden Asiana Airlines in a deal worth 1.5 trillion won (USD 1.6 billion).
 The deal enables Korean Air to acquire 63.88% of the second-largest airline in the country, becoming the 12th largest airline in the world by international capacity.